mikcrophone/secure-coding-demo/README.md

 Locate and open the application:
 > xampp-control

-Click Start for Apache and MYSQL Server
+Click Start for Apache and MYSQL Server.

 ![XAMPP](https://user-images.githubusercontent.com/69864260/198924160-6e2506b7-34ea-42ae-9629-c3f9f18d1888.png)

-Navigate to this address on your Chromium Browser
+Navigate to this address on your Chromium Browser.

 >localhost/ruko

-Login using these credentials
+Login using these credentials.

 >user: admin